openwdl/wdl/versions/draft-3/SPEC.md

 For more information on type and how they are used to construct commands and define outputs of tasks, see the [Data Types & Serialization](#data-types--serialization) section.

-#### Explanation of FileURI
+#### Explanation of FileURL

-The FileURI represents a path to a file which could be either local or in a remote object store.
+The FileURL represents a path to a file which could be either local or in a remote object store.

 Sometimes users wish to track an input as a file, but do not wish to localize or delocalize into the task execution directory.
 Instead, they wish to make sure: